gh123man/Async-Channels/README.md

 }
 ```

+## Code Samples

+See the [Examples](/Examples/) folder for real world usage.

+- [Parallel image converter](/Examples/ImageConverter/) Saturate the CPU to convert images applying back pressrue to the input.

 ## Notes

 If you are looking for a blocking variant of this library for traditional swift concurrency, check out my previous project [Swigo](https://github.com/gh123man/Swigo) which this library is based off of.